geodeepak/Seismolive/What's-New-in-ObsPy-1.0.md

 **`SACTrace` replaces `SacIO`**

-The recommended way of reading and writing SAC files is still using `obspy.read`, but users of `obspy.sac.SacIO` will need to be aware of changes.
+The recommended way of reading and writing SAC files is still using `obspy.read` and `obspy.write`, but users of `obspy.sac.SacIO` will need to be aware of changes.
 The old `obspy.sac.sacio` has be rewritten and recycled into a new `obspy.io.sac` subpackage, and the old `SacIO` class is replaced by the `SACTrace` class, which provides a simplified I/O interface and more flexible reference time and relative-time header handling.

 The previous `SacIO` I/O methods, `ReadSacFile`, `ReadSacHeader`, `ReadSacXY`, `ReadSacXYHeader`, `WriteSacBinary`, `WriteSacHeader`, and `WriteSacXY` are replaced by just two methods: `SACTrace.read` and `SACTrace.write`.
 Reading and writing of header-only vs. full-file, ASCII vs. binary, and big vs little-endian byte order are controlled by keywords in these two methods.
 Additionally, producing a `SACTrace` instance from a file does not require initializing an empty class instance first, as was required by `SacIO`.